mendix/WizardSteps/README.md

 ### Data source
 - Wizard step object: the entity that is the wizard step.
 - Data microflow for steps: the microflow that returns a list of WizardStep objects.
-- Use context object: the wizard doesn't require a context object but it can use one.
-For conditional steps or returning the context object in the Onclick microflow: set it to true.
+- Use context object: Used for the onClick microflow.
+If set to false, the contextobject will not be part of the call.

 ### Step definition
 - Title